ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Bootstrapping**

 - Drop inbound messages to a chain if that chain is in the execution phase of bootstrapping.
-- Print beacon nodeIDs upon failure to connect to them.
+- Print beacon NodeIDs upon failure to connect to them.

 **Metrics**